Author Archive

 Friday, March 11th, 2016

-Before the arrival of Taskrabbit and like companies, one used to hire a carpenter who was doing carpentry as a job and who was working on a regular labor contract.
+Before the arrival of Taskrabbit and like companies, one used to hire a carpenter who was doing carpentry as a job and who was working on a regular labour contract.
 He had social security.
 But these days, you hire a contractor from an online service.
-He is not member of a labor union, he operates without a safety net of social security, and will make hardly more money than minimal wage.
+He is not a member of a labour union; he operates without a safety net of social security and will make hardly more money than a minimal wage.
 Especially in the US, after the economy crashed in 2008, we see this happen.
 Good jobs are being replaced by bad jobs.

 Or take a company like Spare5.
-Spare5 recruits freelancers for jobs which are so small that they can be done while waiting for the bus, such as manually labeling websites representing certain products, so that these products can be found easier by customers using search engines.
-Jobs – if you still want to call it that – are actually getting smaller and smaller.
+Spare5 recruits freelancers for jobs that are so small that they can be done while waiting for the bus, such as manually labelling websites representing certain products, so that these products can be found easier by customers using search engines.
+Jobs—if you still want to call it that—are actually getting smaller and smaller.
 Communication technology makes this possible.

 SH: There is a lot of debate in the US about this question.
-The bureau of labor statistics says: The gig economy doesn’t really show up in our numbers.
+The Bureau of Labour Statistics says: The gig economy doesn’t really show up in our numbers.
 Other researchers think that in households and employer surveys, people are just not reporting that they have second and third jobs.
-Judging by the numbers of 1099 forms, which, in the US, employers file for their freelance-contractors, the whole gig-economy business has been going up by 20 percent in the recent past.
-The number of people filing for Schedule SE, which is for self-employment, at the Internal Revenue Service, is also up by 20 percent.
+Judging by the numbers of 1099 forms, which, in the US, employers file for their freelance contractors, the whole gig economy business has been going up by 20 percent in the recent past.
+The number of people filing for Schedule SE, which is for self-employment, at the Internal Revenue Service is also up by 20 percent.

 The issue of wages, in my view, is tied to the globalization of trade and services and other trends.

-RG: You propose to fix at least some of the problems of the “gig economy” with the introduction of an Individual Security Account.
-The basic idea: If you hire a freelancer, you will have to pay a certain amount into a social insurance-pot, in addition to the remuneration which the freelancer himself gets paid.
-Out of that insurance, social security, healthcare, unemployment benefits and injured workers compensations will be covered.
+RG: You propose to fix at least some of the problems of the “gig economy” with the introduction of an individual security account.
+The basic idea: If you hire a freelancer, you will have to pay a certain amount into a social insurance pot, in addition to the remuneration that the freelancer himself gets paid.
+Out of that, insurance, social security, healthcare, unemployment benefits, and injured workers compensations will be covered.
 Who should actually pay into these accounts: individual consumers or companies such as Uber or Upwork?

 SH: Definitely the companies!
-At least in those cases, where they act not as a marketplace only, but employ freelancers as contractors who are bound to the company’s own rules.
-It just would be too hard for the government to pass costs for Security Accounts directly on to consumers.
-Surely, those companies also will pass the cost for the Individual Security Account on to the consumers.
+At least in those cases, where they act not as a marketplace only but employ freelancers as contractors who are bound to the company’s own rules.
+It just would be too hard for the government to pass costs for security accounts directly on to consumers.
+Surely, those companies will also pass the cost of the individual security account on to the consumers.
 But that’s how it should be.
-Many of those consumers will be the people who are at the same time benefitting from the social security plan of the Account.
+Many of those consumers will be the people who are at the same time benefiting from the social security plan of the account.
 A rising tide will float all the boats.

 RG: An Individual Security Account still doesn’t change anything about the very low income which very many freelancers make.
 Do you also have a solution for this?